pkibbey/pkibbey.github.io/src/content/projects/mixing-music.md

 ---
+title: 'Music Therapy'
-title: 'Music Therapy: Finding Peace in Mixing'
+subtitle: 'Finding Peace in Mixing'
 description: >-
   How mixing music with Ableton became a therapeutic escape, blending technical precision with creative expression.